arunsCodeRepo/Rift-Rewind-Challenge-01-project/README.md

 # Rift-Rewind-Challenge-01-project
-This is the modified webpage that I am using for the AWS Rift Rewind Challenge 01
+This is an updated version of my AWS Builder Challenge #2 submission with new features, that I am using for the AWS Rift Rewind Challenge 01.

+## Features added include:
+- Navbar
+- A new look up page for the challenge